 19. Fleurieu Peninsula

 The Fleurieu Peninsula is absolutely beautiful and the couple of days we had down there was not long enough to see all that it has to offer.
-There’s historic villages, stunning coastal walking tracks, wildlife, wineries, great local food and peaceful rural views.
+There are historic villages, stunning coastal walking tracks, wildlife, wineries, great local food and peaceful rural views.

 Make time for a walk out and around Granite Island, one of the marine wildlife trips from the causeway if you can, visit picturesque historic towns like Strathalbyn and stop off at the mouth of the mighty Murray River that flows north through 3 states.

 20. Marine Wildlife Cruises